-- Your child has been identified by the class teacher/SENCo/Head Teacher (or you may have raised your own concerns) as needing specialist input instead of, or in addition to, quality first teaching and intervention groups. - You will be asked to come forward to a meeting to discuss your child's progress and help plan possible ways forward. - You may be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or the LIST team via the Hub.
+- Your child has been identified by the class teacher/SENCo/Head Teacher (or you may have raised your own concerns) as needing specialist input instead of, or in addition to, quality first teaching and intervention groups. - You will be asked to come forward to a meeting to discuss your child's progress and help plan possible ways forward.

+You may be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist team via Northumberland SEND team.
 This will help the school and yourself to understand your child's particular needs better and be able to support them better in school.